-261 "Drug overdose" is defined as "an acute condition, including, but not limited to, extreme physical illness, decreased level of consciousness, respiratory depression, coma, mania, or death, resulting from the consumption or use of a controlled substance, or other substance inhaled, injected, or otherwise introduced into the body by the distressed individual that a reasonable person would believe to be resulting from the consumption or use of a controlled substance or other substance by the distressed individual."
+"Drug overdose" is defined as "an acute condition, including, but not limited to, extreme physical illness, decreased level of consciousness, respiratory depression, coma, mania, or death, resulting from the consumption or use of a controlled substance, or other substance inhaled, ingested, injected, or otherwise introduced into the body by the distressed individual that a reasonable person would believe to be resulting from the consumption or use of a controlled substance or other substance by the distressed individual."
 Tenn.
 Code Ann. § 63-1-156(a)(2).
 "Medical assistance" is defined as "aid provided to a person by a healthcare professional licensed, registered, or certified under the laws of this state who, acting within the person's lawful scope of practice, may provide diagnosis, treatment, or emergency medical services."
 Tenn.
 Code Ann. § 63-1-156(a)(4).
-"Seeking medical assistance" means (A) accesses or assists in accessing medical assistance or the 911 system; (B) contacts or assists in contacting law enforcement or a poison control center; or (C) provides care or contacts or assists in contacting any person or entity to provide care while awaiting the arrival of medical assistance to aid a person who is experiencing or believed to be experiencing a drug overdose."
+"Seeks medical assistance' means: (A) Accesses or assists in accessing medical assistance or the 911 system; (B) Contacts or assists in contacting law enforcement or a poison control center; or (C) Provides care or contacts or assists in contacting any person or entity to provide care while awaiting the arrival of medical assistance to aid a person who is experiencing or believed to be experiencing a drug overdose."
 Tenn.
 Code Ann. § 63-1-156(a)(5).
-262 "This immunity from being arrested, charged, or prosecuted shall apply to the person experiencing a drug overdose only on the person's first such drug overdose."
+"This immunity from being arrested, charged, or prosecuted shall apply to the person experiencing a drug overdose only on the person's first such drug overdose."
 Tenn.
 Code Ann. § 63-1-156(b).
 Presumably the intent was not that the immunity literally only apply the first time the person overdosed, but rather that immunity will only be granted once.
+Effective July 1, 2023, the law will be amended to allow for immunity to be granted in subsequent incidences at the discretion of the responding law enforcement officer or the district attorney general's office.

-263 Immunity is provided only for simple possession and casual exchange.
+Immunity is provided only for simple possession and casual exchange of a controlled substance in violation of Tenn.
+Code Ann. § 39-17-418.
 Tenn.
-Code Ann. § 63-1-156(a)(3).
+Code Ann. § 63-1-156(a)(3)(A).

-264 Immunity is provided for drug paraphernalia violations of Tenn.
+Immunity is provided for drug paraphernalia violations of Tenn.
 Code Ann. § 39-17-425.
 Tenn.
 Code Ann. § 63-1-156(a)(3)(B).

-265 "Sanctions for a violation of a condition of pretrial release, condition of probation, or condition of parole based on a drug violation."
+Covered individuals are not subject to "[s]anctions for a violation of a condition of pretrial release, condition of probation, or condition of parole based on a drug violation."
 Tenn.
 Code Ann. § 63-1-156(b)(2).

-266 Immunity is provided for violations of Tenn.
+Immunity is provided for violations of Tenn.
 Code Ann. § 39-17-418.
 Tenn.
 Code Ann. § 63-1-156(a)(3)(A).

-267 Immunity is provided for drug paraphernalia violations of Tenn.
+Immunity is provided for drug paraphernalia violations of Tenn.
 Code Ann. § 39-17-425.
 Tenn.
 Code Ann. § 63-1-156(a)(3)(B).

-268 The statute establishes that a person who provides first aid and medical assistance to another person experiencing an overdose may use this as a mitigating factor in a criminal prosecution for which immunity is not provided under the statute.
+The statute establishes that a person who provides "first aid or other medical assistance" to another person experiencing an overdose may use this as a mitigating factor in a criminal prosecution for which immunity is not provided under the statute.
 Tenn.
 Code Ann. § 63-1-156(c)(1).
-It is not clear whether this extends to seeking assistance only.